ToshioCP/Gtk4-tutorial/gfm/sec32.md

 When GtkStringSorter compares two items, it evaluates the expression by calling `gtk_expression_evaluate` function.
 It assigns each item to the second argument ('this' object) of the function.

-In the ui file above, the GtkExpression is in the line 71 to 76.
+In the UI file above, the GtkExpression is in the line 71 to 76.

 ~~~xml
 <object class="GtkStringSorter">